thalesvb/thalesvb.github.io/_posts/2019-08-05-abap-code-less-reuse-more-rebels-lets-package-our-tools.md

 Our rip-off Business Partner is designed to be manipulated only by `ZCL_BUSINESS_PARTNER` class.
 All of its internal components, like database table and enqueue object should never be used outside this class, because our class handles them.
 If is required to extend this model, like make it replicate to another system, I could trigger that logic on `SAVE` method from this class and everyone who handle this data with this class will benefit from this improvement.

-## Package Check: an ally to discover what code is trepassing our interfaces
+## Package Check: an ally to discover what code is trespassing our interfaces

 All our efforts will be all in vain if no one respects the game rule.
 Package check